 Book the Beautiful

-The Beautiful will open at Calvin College’s Center Gallery in conjunction with the 2018 Calvin Symposium on Worship.
-The four-week rental fee for this exhibit is $600—CIVA Member organizations and institutions receive a 10% discount—plus additional costs for shipping.
+The Beautiful opened at Calvin College’s Center Gallery in conjunction with the 2018 Calvin Symposium on Worship.
+The four-week rental fee for this exhibit is $600—CIVA Member organizations and institutions receive a 10% discount.
+Host galleries are also responsible for additional shipping costs.
 Each rental will be accompanied by high-quality printed exhibit guides.
 To reserve this exhibit for your gallery, or for more information, please contact CIVA Exhibits Coordinator, Kate Austin.

 To check for availablity, consult The Beautiful Exhibit Schedule.